ChrGri/DIY-Sim-Racing-FFB-Pedal-Mechanical-Design/README.md

 The pedal arms have a certain width to it, to reduce flex, when pedal force is applied off-centre.

+As a base-plate a 2080 aluminium was chooses as it allows easy screw on of attachments as well as easy and flexible attachment to the simrig.

 As a FDM material I choosed [PETG-CF](https://amzn.eu/d/00g90wIk), since the carbon fibre particales make the parts supper stiff and the PETG gives good layer bonding while having a better heat resistance than PLA.